hnuti-brontosaurus/bis-frontend/docs/api.md

 This updates the automatically generated `testApi.ts` mentioned above.

-All the available endpoints get exported here, and also the TypeScript types related to API.
+All the available endpoints.read exported here, and also the TypeScript types related to API.

 But there are mistakes, and the enpoints have funny names.